-On June 19th Waag is hosting a full day conference with inspiring keynote speakers, break-out sessions and panel discussion on Strategies for Inclusive Digital Transformation.
+On June 21st, Waag hosts a full-day conference at WeMakeThe.City with inspiring keynote speakers, break-out sessions and panel discussion on Strategies for Inclusive Digital Transformation.

 The question 'Who owns the city?' has become increasingly relevant in a time where data and technology influence and alter cities all over the world.
-While new technologies can offer solutions to urban challenges, their implementation often obstructs the inclusive character of digital cities: citizens are rarely involved in such processes of innovation.
+While new technologies can offer solutions to urban challenges, their implementation often obstructs the inclusive character of digital cities.
+How can we design cities from which all urban stakeholders can benefit?

 During the full-day conference Next Generation Cities, we will explore the necessary (alternative) strategies for inclusive, democratic and responsible urban digital transformation.
 How can you as a citizen, designer, policymaker or developer contribute to inclusive and fair cities?
 And how can we implement digital technologies in a responsible way?

 In presentations and workshops, experts from around the world will share and discuss their experience and strategies on how to implement algorithmic transparency; develop and safeguard digital rights; facilitate citizen-ownership of personal data; create data commons; organize collaboration between government and civic tech communities and much more.